 Introverts especially tend to loathe small talk—but it’s not because we shun connecting with others.
 “Let’s clear one thing up: introverts do not hate small talk because we dislike people,” explains Laurie Helgoe in Introvert Power: Why Your Inner Life is Your Hidden Strength.
 “We hate small talk because we hate the barrier it creates between people.”

-Introverts would rather talk about something meaningful.
+Introverts would, by definition, rather talk about something meaningful.

 If only we could skip the pleasantries and dive right into deeper conversation.
 Unfortunately, “few relationships go from handshake to heart-to-heart in the space of one conversation,” writes Michaela Chung in Alone But Not Lonely: 7 Steps to True Connection for Introverts.